-

 Jason Hendrik Hansma and Jo-ey Tang

-Jason lives and works in Rotterdam and Berlin.
+He lives and works in Berlin and Rotterdam.

 Recent texts/books